 Research

-I like building efficient intelligent systems which are useful.
+I like building efficient, useful and impactful intelligent systems.
 My work span areas such as computer vision, machine learning, robotics and (mobile/distributed) systems.
-At CMU, I'm leveraging the inherent geometric and physical nature of our world to inform these intelligent systems.
+At CMU, I'm leveraging the inherent geometric and physical nature of our world to inform visual intelligence.
 Please find my past work below.

 |